-What causes many cases of transient global amnesia is not known, but one type is caused by drinking too much alcohol or taking certain drugs.
+What causes transient global amnesia is not known, but a similar, temporary loss of memory can result from drinking too much alcohol or taking certain drugs.

-People with this amnesia suddenly but temporarily become unable to store new memories and to recall events that happened after the amnesia occurred.
+People with transient global amnesia suddenly but temporarily become unable to store new memories or to recall events that occurred during the episode.

-Usually, doctors diagnose this amnesia based mainly on symptoms.
+Doctors diagnose this amnesia based mainly on symptoms and certain MRI findings..

 Transient global amnesia usually occurs in people aged 50 to 70.
 It rarely occurs in people under 40.

-What causes this amnesia is not known.
-Some experts wonder whether the causes could include seizures, migraines, temporary blockage of the arteries that supply blood to the temporal lobe (for example, by a blood clot), and/or psychologic factors.
-However, there is no strong evidence to indicate that these conditions are the usual causes.
+What causes transient global amnesia is not known.
+Some experts wonder whether the causes could include seizures, migraines, problems with blood flow in the veins, or temporary blockage of the arteries that supply blood to the temporal lobe (for example, by a blood clot), and/or psychologic factors.
+However, there is no strong evidence that any of these conditions cause transient global amnesia.

 People with transient global amnesia suddenly but temporarily lose the ability to store new memories and to recall events that happened after the amnesia occurred.
-They are alert and anxious and often repeat the same question or phrase.
+They are alert and anxious and often repeat the same question or phrase because they cannot remember it.
 They may be confused about time and place but are usually not confused about the identity of other people.
+They can provide coherent answers to questions that do not depend on memory.
 People sometimes also forget some of the things that happened before the amnesia occurred.

 Memory loss usually lasts 1 to 8 hours but may last 30 minutes up to 24 hours (rarely).